pixelfed-glitch/docs/project/why_pixelfed_glitch.md

 - Better separation between App and API
 - UI fixes / revamp
-- Fixes with regression tests on database
+- Fixes with regression tests on database access
-- Long awaited features, like a better federation feed with relays
+- Long awaited features, like a better Federated Feed with Relays

 ## If you like our project, please :

 - Follow us on [@PixelfedGlitch@hachyderm.io](https://hachyderm.io/@PixelfedGlitch)
-- Talk about Pixlefed Glitch around you in Fediverse circles
+- Talk about Pixelfed Glitch on the Fediverse and with devs
-- Join us on our [Discord](https://discord.gg/HuZc6jr25X)
+- Come talk with us on our [Discord](https://discord.gg/HuZc6jr25X)
 - Contribute to our project on [GitHub](https://github.com/pixelfed-glitch/pixelfed)
-- Join us !
+- Join the team!
 We are nice people :3